jails-org/Modules/dinamitedux/README.md

 ### .subscribe ( Function )
 Subscribe a function and executes on every store updates. (`store:update`).

+### .on( String action name, Function reducer)
+Register a reducers with an action name, it will be called on every action with the same type called.

 ## Pub/Sub

 ### Pubsub.publish('store', action)